Kate Middleton’s brother locked in toxic feud with ‘nightmare neighbour’

 According to a neighbour who was told of the correspondence, Mr Alderton continued: “I’m up for the fight chap, hope you are, it’s gonna get brutal.”

-Unfortunately, the saga did not end there with Mr Alderton allegedly setting tongues wagging in nearby villages by publicising the dispute with poison posters.
+Unfortunately, the saga did not end there, with Mr Alderton allegedly setting tongues wagging in nearby villages by publicising the dispute with malicious posters.

-These posters made malicious claims in reference to reports last year that the taxpayer would have to foot the bill after Carole’s Middleton’s children’s party supplies business, Party Pieces, collapsed.
+The posters made malicious claims in reference to reports last year that the taxpayer would have to foot the bill after Carole Middleton’s children’s party-supplies business, Party Pieces, collapsed.

-Referring to the collapse, the posters demanded the couple pay back those left in debt with dozens of the A4 laminated pages stapled to trees, church noticeboards and lampposts.
+Referring to the collapse of the business, the posters demanded that the couple pay back those left in debt, with dozens of the A4 laminated pages stapled to trees, church noticeboards and lampposts.

-“[Alderton’s actions] bred animosity in the community, rumour, ill feeling and caused myself and my family anxiety and distress,” Mr Middleton said.
+“[Mr Alderton’s actions] bred animosity in the community, rumour, ill feeling, and caused myself and my family anxiety and distress,” Mr Middleton said.

-Neighbours explained Mr Middleton was forced to remove the posters by hand and claimed he had viewed CCTV which appeared to indicate Mr Alderton had plastered them in the village.
+Neighbours explained how Mr Middleton was forced to remove the posters by hand, and claimed that he had viewed CCTV that appeared to indicate that Mr Alderton had posted them around the village.

-Ironically, publicly available documents from Companies House show that Alderton’s first company went into liquidation in May 2014, with more than £70,000 owed to HMRC.
+Ironically, publicly available documents from Companies House show that Mr Alderton’s first company went into liquidation in May 2014 with more than £70,000 owed to HMRC.

-This did not even spell the end of the feud.
-Last autumn, the Middleton family claim they faced more problems including alleged re-applying of the posters, attempts to deliberately set off their security lights at night, and further alleged threats from Alderton.
+Even this did not spell the end of the feud.
+Last autumn, the Middleton family claim they faced more problems, including alleged reapplying of the posters, attempts to deliberately set off their security lights at night, and further alleged threats from Mr Alderton.

 Mr Middleton told this publication he is saddened but also glad that the police are now looking into what has occurred.